-Property boundary adjustments including parcel boundary adjustments, lot line adjustments, and boundary line agreements shall follow the process identified in §10-9a-522 and §10-9a-523 of Utah State Code (as amended).
+Purpose.
+This section sets forth the procedures for simple and full boundary adjustments as provided by §10-20 of Utah State Code (as amended).

+Authority.
+The Land Use Authority as outlined in 14.08.010 shall be authorized to render decisions regarding simple and full boundary adjustments with the City.

+Simple Boundary Adjustment.
+A simple boundary adjustment shall include a conveyance document that complies with §57-1-45.5 of Utah State Code (as amended) and shall describe all lots or parcels affected by the proposed boundary adjustment.

+Application.
 When subject to review by the Land Use Authority outlined in 14.08.010, applicant(s) shall submit a complete application including the fee as required in the City’s fee schedule to the Zoning Administrator on a form prescribed by the Zoning Administrator, together with the number and size of plans indicated on the application form, including all digital submittals.

 Poorly drawn or illegible plans shall be sufficient cause for rejection.
-The lack of any information required by this title or as outlined in §10-9a-522 and §10-9a-523 of Utah State Code (as amended) shall be cause for the Zoning Administrator’s determination of an incomplete submittal and shall prohibit the Land Use Authority from considering any material, items, or other information related to the application.
+The lack of any information required by this title or as outlined in §10-20-906 of Utah State Code (as amended) shall be cause for the Zoning Administrator’s determination of an incomplete submittal and shall prohibit the Land Use Authority from considering any material, items, or other information related to the application.
 The Zoning Administrator shall notify the applicant of the required information lacking from the application in writing.

+Determination Of Complete Application.
+After the Zoning Administrator determines the completeness of an application, the Zoning Administrator shall transmit the application to the Land Use Authority outlined in 14.08.010 for its review.

+Approval Standards.
+The Land Use Authority shall consent to a proposed simple boundary adjustment if the Land Use Authority verifies that the proposed simple boundary adjustment meets the requirements of §10-20-906 of Utah State Code (as amended) and does not:

+Affect a public right-of-way, municipal utility easement, or other public property;

+Affect an existing easement, onsite wastewater system, or an internal lot restriction; or

+Result in a lot or parcel out of conformity with the City’s adopted land use regulations.

+If the Land Use Authority determines that a proposed simple boundary adjustment does not meet the requirements of §10-20-906 of Utah State Code (as amended), an application for full boundary adjustment shall be required.